WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 ● The best video resolution and bitrate:

 DVD videos are either 720×480 or 720×540.
-Normally, you should leave the parameters as default.
+Normally, you should leave the parameters as defaults.
 If your main consideration is smaller files, resize to a lower resolution and bitrate.
-Adjust the resolution to 480P is an acceptable quality.
+Adjusting the resolution to 480P is an acceptable quality.
 As for the bitrate, lower it by 500-700kbps.

 In general, fast encoding speeds usually sacrifice video quality and file size.
 A fast encoder preset could reduce quality or increase the file size, while a slow encoder uses algorithms that take longer but result in higher quality and more compression.
 As WinX DVD Ripper Platinum supports GPU acceleration, things can be changed.
 QSV or Nvidia GPU accelerated H.264 and H.265 encoding can go 5x faster than others.